Patent Review Processing System (PRPS)

 To file a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” and select “Preliminary Response.”
 Upload the file on the following screen.
 Note that preliminary responses are not permitted in derivation proceedings.

-To waive the filing of a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” and select “Preliminary Response.”
-On the following screen, select “Click here to waive preliminary response.”
+To waive the filing of a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” select “Notice,” and upload a document stating affirmatively that the patent owner intends to waive the preliminary response.

 F10.
 Can an inventor appear pro se as the patent owner/respondent in a proceeding?